A7med7777/alx-low_level_programming/0x02-functions_nested_loops/README.md

 <br>8-24_hours.c: a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 <br>9-times_table.c: a function that prints the 9 times table, starting with 0.
 <br>10-add.c: a function that adds two integers and returns the result.
+<br>11-print_to_98.c: a function that prints all natural numbers from n to 98, followed by a new line.